ItsMelonhead707/Bennett-Song/README.md

 It was intended to work at places without internet or a network! (e.g. the beach) You connect your smartphone to the Bennett-Song Network and have a song library to play guitar and sing from.
-This is the [boo](https://example.com) if your in the Bennett-Song network:
+This is the [boo](https://example.com) if your in the Bennett-Song network.

 <br />
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.